 Unusually, it's recommended that you use a microphone or an external recording device to record your audio.
 Your computer produces sound that the internal microphone picks up that can distort the recording.
-In addition, the quality of the internal computer microphone is usually nor very good and doesn't produce a high quality sound.
+In addition, the quality of the internal computer microphone is usually not very good and doesn't produce a high-quality sound.

 However, sometimes there is no other option.

 This guide provides options to improve your audio recording when you don't have access to higher quality equipment.

 NOTE: The quality of the microphones varies greatly by device.
 You will want to test the audio quality before you commit to a single method of recording.

 Stereo Mix is not available on all PCs, but if it is, these are the instructions to enable it.